‘Spring’ App Makes Your Selfies Taller and Thinner, But Can We Stop With All These Weird Photo Editing Apps?

 Second, the edited one:

-And just for good measure, here are the two of them side by
+And just for good measure, here are the two of them side by side.

-Well, I’m undoubtedly thinner, with a tiny, wasp-like waist; I am also, however, intensely weirded
+Well, I’m undoubtedly thinner, with a tiny, wasp-like waist; I am also, however, intensely weirded out.

 Although Spring is far from the first app of its kind — remember Skinneepix, the one that tells users it can shave up to 15 pounds off your selfie?
 How about Beauty Mirror, that terrifying plastic surgery app? — but good gravy, can we stop it with them already?
 All they’re doing is enforcing arbitrary beauty standards and making us feel bad about our socially perceived shortcomings.
 Plus, I just can’t figure out why so many app developers need them in the first place.
 If, say, you want to make yourself look taller in your online dating profile, what’s going to happen when you meet up with your potential matches in real life?
 If you apply it to all your vacation photos, you’re not left with fun memories — you’re left with false memories.
 What’s the point?